 Residential property typically has a lower capital price compared to the other commercial real estate classes.
 A commercial office, industrial or retail asset typically requires significantly more capital to acquire and maintain.
 As such, direct investment in commercial property is undertaken by a fewer number of investors who have the required knowledge and financial capacity to purchase multi-million-dollar assets; and the operational capacity to undertake the day-to-day management.

 The lease profiles between residential and commercial are markedly different.
 Commercial real estate leases are usually longer, typically ranging from three to 20 years.
 These commercial leases usually benefit from fixed annual or market related annual rental increases.

 Commercial property leases tend to be to quality tenants which generally have low risks of defaulting.
 These include tenants such as Commonwealth or State government agencies or well-regarded corporations.
 Good managers undertake comprehensive tenant analysis and target quality tenants through economic cycles.

 Want to know more about investing in commercial property?
-Subscribe to Direct eNews, our monthly news for smarter investing.
-You’ll gain exclusive access to news, interviews, tips and updates.
+Direct eNews is our monthly email that's all about smarter investing.
+Subscribe and get exclusive access to news, interviews, tips and updates.

 This does not constitute an offer for the issue, sale or purchase of any securities or any recommendation in relation to investing in any asset.
 This information has been prepared without taking account of any particular investor's objectives financial situation or needs.
 Please see charterhall.com.au/investments/funds for further details and important information.